Jennifer L. Spaziano

 - Mastafa v.
 Australian Wheat Board Ltd., No. 07 Civ.
 7955 (GEL), 2008 WL 4378443 (S.D.N.Y.
 Sept.
 25, 2008) (dismissing putative class action for failure to state a claim);

 - United States ex rel.
 Batty v.
 Amerigroup Illinois, Inc., 528 F. Supp.
 2d 861 (N.D.
 Ill.
 2007) (dismissing relator’s qui tam action under FCA’s first-to-file bar); and

 - United States ex rel.
 Shultz v.
 DeVry Inc., No. 07-C-5425, 2009 U.S. Dist.
 LEXIS 17015 (N.D.
 Ill.
 Mar.
 4, 2009) (dismissing relator’s qui tam action under FCA’s public disclosure bar).

 Ms. Spaziano has written about proposed and enacted federal legislation designed to expand and strengthen the FCA.
-She is the co-author of an InfoPAK? for the Association of Corporate Counsel titled “Crisis Management in Litigation and Investigations: Parallel Proceedings, Competing Stakeholders, and Multiple Venues.”
-She was selected for her achievements as one of the “40 Lawyers Under 40” by Washingtonian magazine (July 2006).
+She is the co-author of an InfoPAKSM for the Association of Corporate Counsel titled "Crisis Management in Litigation and Investigations: Parallel Proceedings, Competing Stakeholders, and Multiple Venues."
+She was selected as one of the 2014 "BTI Client Service All-Stars" by The BTI Consulting Group for providing outstanding client service.
+She also was recognized for her achievements as one of the "40 Lawyers Under 40" by Washingtonian magazine (July 2006).

 J.D., Pepperdine University School of Law, 1995 (summa cum laude)